willasm/pnotes/README.md

 - Auto generates `(Project Notes Guide).md` in Global Notes folder - Quick guide on this extensions usage
   - This file can safely be deleted after viewing
   - Will only create the file once (Can be re-created by enabling it in the settings)
-- User definable colors for all notes
+- User definable colors for all notes in the treeviews
+  - Default colors support Light, Dark, and High Contrast themes
   - In settings.json under the key "workbench.colorCustomizations" type "pnoteTreeItem." to get a popup of all available colors
   - See [Changing the Default File Colors](#changing-the-default-file-colors) for details
 - Assign different icons to any note you wish (must be .svg files)